DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 ...

-Session support will actually be postponed until specifically request - current implementation might be problematic due to the static data of KsNUMATVContext, it being a singleton.
+Session support will actually be postponed until specifically request - current implementation might be problematic due to the static data of KsTopoViewsContext, it being a singleton.
 They would logically belong to streams, but those their destruction code is hard to find.